-1-8.
-Limitation on Debate
+1-8 Limitation on Debate

 No person shall, without the consent of two-thirds (2/3) of the members present, be entitled to speak more than twice or for more than a total of ten (10) minutes on any issue before the Assembly, excepting that the member who initiates the discussion of the issue shall be entitled to open and close the discussion, and excepting that nothing herein contained shall be construed to apply to reports presented by committees.
+A motion to close debate will not be voted until there has been an opportunity for at least one speaker for the motion and one speaker against the motion.

-1-9.
-Voting Procedures
+1-9 Voting Procedures